 Duerson Foods ran into financial trouble, was placed in receivership, and was sold off.
 Personal bankruptcy followed, and he was divorced from his wife of 25 years, Alicia, shortly after pleading guilty to a misdemeanor charge of domestic battery.
 He confided in friends that he sometimes struggled with confusion and complained of persistent headaches.

-Then, the football world awoke to shocking news one day in February 2011: Duerson had committed suicide, shooting himself in the chest.
+Then, the football world awoke to shocking news one day in February 2011: Duerson had died by suicide, having shooting himself in the chest.

 ‘Concussion’ was unfair to Dave Duerson, his family says

 Dave Duerson’s decision to shoot himself in the chest rather than the head was not a random one.
 Before he pulled the trigger, Duerson messaged his family to ask that his brain be used for research at Boston University, which was examining chronic traumatic encephalopathy (CTE), a neurodegenerative disease that studies have connected to repeated blows to the head.
 Neurologists at the university subsequently confirmed he suffered from CTE.

 Given the circumstances surrounding his later life, Duerson was a logical choice for a player to be featured in Concussion, the 2015 Will Smith movie about pathologist Bennet Omalu, whose findings of CTE in pro football players brought the issue to the forefront.

 However, Duerson was portrayed as something closer to a villain than a sympathetic figure.
 His family disputed two scenes in particular in the film.
 In one, Duerson callously brushes off former player Andre Waters, whose application for disability benefits was rejected by the panel on which Duerson served.

 “Got a headache?”
 Duerson asks Waters.
 “See a doctor.”